sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

    > **NOTE:** Run EXECUTEDDL only once before loading data for the first time.
 If a correction is needed, drop all tables before re-executing

 - **LOADDATA** : This will execute the generated database specific ETL code file.
 It will Insert/update downloaded data into database specific target tables (you can schedule this periodically depending on the frequency of data download by using batch process).

+- **CREATEUPGRADEDDL** : This will generate schema migration ddl code which will create alter and create table ddl when there is new schema version available.

+- **EXECUTEUPGRADEDDL** :This will execute the generated database specific DDL schema migration script.
+This will pick the generated DDL migration code from previous step and create the tables in target Database .This will help create table structure based on new schema version without deleteting old tables and data.

 ### Running utility for Batch Execution